 In March 2011, the Compensation Committee instituted a "clawback" policy with respect to incentive-based compensation.
 The clawback policy provides that, in the event of a restatement of the Company's financial results due to a material noncompliance with any financial reporting requirements, the Compensation Committee is entitled to recover from current and former executive officers any incentive-based compensation that would not otherwise have been awarded to such persons under the as-restated financials during the three years preceding the date of the restatement.
-The Compensation Committee will reevaluate and, if necessary, revise the Company's clawback policy to comply with the Dodd-Frank Act once the rules implementing the clawback requirements have been finalized by the SEC.
+The Compensation Committee will reevaluate and, as necessary, revise the Company's clawback policy after the New York Stock Exchange releases final listing standards in accordance with Rule 10D-1 of the Securities Exchange Act.